Roosevelt Field (shopping mall): Before the mall

-The mall's location was previously an airfield.
-This airfield – Roosevelt Field – served as the take-off site for many famous aviators such as Amelia Earhart and Wiley Post.
+The mall's location was previously the Roosevelt Field airport.
+Roosevelt Field served as the take-off site for many famous aviators such as Amelia Earhart and Wiley Post.
 Charles Lindbergh's solo transatlantic flight took off from Roosevelt Field in 1927.
 The field was originally named Hazelhurst Field and was renamed in honor of Theodore Roosevelt's son, Quentin, who died in World War I.

 In 1950, Manhattan-based real estate company Webb and Knapp, led by New York real estate developer William Zeckendorf, gained a controlling interest in the airfield, which it closed one year later, in 1951.

 Roosevelt Field Mall

 After the airfield was closed in 1951, Zeckendorf announced that he, through Webb and Knapp, would redevelop the site as the Roosevelt Field Mall and Garden City Plaza.
 Designed by Webb and Knapp's chief architect, I. M. Pei, the new Roosevelt Field Mall, upon its opening, would be the largest shopping mall in North America.

 Ground was broken on the $35 million project in April 1955.
 The mall opened the following year with a single level and was an open-air center.
 It included a Woolworth five-and-dime store, a Walgreens drug store, a Food Fair supermarket, a Buster Brown shoe store, a public auditorium, a movie theater, and an outdoor ice rink.
 The original anchor of the mall was a 3-level 320,000 ft2 Macy's, which opened on August 29, 1956.

 In 1962, a 250,000 ft2 Gimbels store opened.
 Today, the structure houses Dick's Sporting Goods and Primark.
 With the addition, the complex held over 1,000,000 ft2.
 A major extension was completed in 1964.
 Macy's had an 85,000 ft2 third level added.
 In 1968, The Century Roosevelt Cinema began operation.
 At that time, the mall was enclosed.

 In 1971, a 3-level, 260,000 ft2 Alexander's was completed.
 In 1972, a 3-level 259,000 ft2 J.C.
 Penney was added which was later completely renovated in 2010.

 An upper level of stores and food court was established in 1993 after a major renovation which started in 1991; the mall's bus terminal was also relocated to its present location about this time.
 When Alexander's went bankrupt in 1992, Abraham & Straus gutted the building and extensively renovated it, opening in 1992.
 As such, Roosevelt Field had as anchors the three department stores – Macy's, Abraham & Straus, and Stern's – during the first half of the 1990s.
 The Abraham & Straus location at the mall lasted only until 1995, when the chain became defunct.
 Subsequently, the store space was then renovated, re-opening as a Bloomingdale's – which relocated there from its former Franklin Avenue location in downtown Garden City – later that year.